Are We Owning and Honouring Our Holy Sh!t in This Life?

 It was just my holy sh!t leaking out all over.

-There's so many more examples that every mature woman knows so well - cat calls on the street, strangers rubbing up against us on the bus or subway, men putting their hands on our bodies like they have rights to it.
+There's so many more examples that every grown woman knows so well - cat calls on the street, strangers rubbing up against us on the bus or subway, men putting their hands on our bodies like they have rights to it.
 This was all before Cosby and Weinstein and #METOO and the conversation of consent.

 It felt very scary to be a woman in the 80’s.